cy-xu/cosmic-conn/README.md

 ## Train new model with Cosmic-CoNN

-See [documentation](https://cosmic-conn.readthedocs.io/) for complete userand developler guides.
+See [documentation](https://cosmic-conn.readthedocs.io/) for complete user and developler guides.

 ## Credits